 - Vitamin Water

 Teeth whitening can work wonders, even, dare I say, even small miracles to beautify your smile.
-Follow these simplified guidelines and you will get the best possible results.
+Please follow these simplified guidelines for foods to avoid when whitening your teeth and you will get the best possible results!